Discophlebia celaena

 Discophlebia celaena, the variable stub moth, is a moth of the family Oenosandridae.
 The species was first described by Alfred Jefferis Turner in 1903.
 It is found in the south-east quarter of Australia.
+The larvae of D. celaena are believed to feed on Eucalyptus species, consistent with other members of the family Oenosandridae (Common, 1990).
+Adults are nocturnal and are most often observed in forested habitats during summer months.

 The wingspan is about 40 mm.